fulleni/TaskMaster/README.md

 ## 🙌 Contributing

 We welcome contributions from the community!
 Please submit issues and pull requests through the repository.
-Detailed contribution guidelines are available in [CONTRIBUTING.md](CONTRIBUTING.md).
-(Create this file)

 ## 📜 Licensing